lucasaxm/ltafantasybot/README.md

 # LTA Fantasy Bot

-A Telegram bot that monitors LTA Fantasy league scores and provides real-time updates.
+A Telegram bot that monitors LTA Fantasy league scores and provides real-time updates in both private chats and groups.

 ## Features

-- 🏆 Get current league standings with `/scores <league_slug>`
+- 🏆 Get current league standings with `/scores`
-- 📱 Watch leagues for live updates with `/watch <league_slug>`
+- 📱 Monitor leagues for live updates
+- 👥 **Group Support** - Attach leagues to groups for live monitoring
-- 🔄 Automatic polling for score changes
+- 🔄 Automatic polling for score changes during events
-- 🔐 User access control for security
+- 🔐 Access control (owner in private, admins in groups)
 - 🚀 Cloudflare bypass using optimized headers
+- 💾 Persistent group-league mappings
+- 🤐 **Silent Operation** - Only responds to its own valid commands
+- 📋 **Smart Command Menu** - Context-aware command suggestions when typing `/`

 ## Setup